bharathbhargavgb/digital-quarantine/index.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 20-20-20 rule:
-#### Every 20 minutes, shift your eyes to look at an object at least 20 feet away, for at least 20 seconds.
+<b> Every 20 minutes, shift your eyes to look at an object at least 20 feet away, for at least 20 seconds. </b>

 ### Does it work?
 Read for yourself - https://www.aoa.org/healthy-eyes/eye-and-vision-conditions/computer-vision-syndrome